Skip to main content

 • Send date values in ISO8601 format.

-• If you are planning to use Userpilot’s localization features, make sure you are passing user property locale_code with a value that adheres to ISO 639-1 format.
+• If you plan to use Userpilot’s localization features, pass the user property locale_code with a value that adheres to ISO 639-1 format.

-• name for the user’s or company’s name.
+• Use key name to pass the user’s or company’s name.

-• created_at for the user’s or company’s signup date.
+• Use key created_at to pass the user’s or company’s signup date.

 Notes

-• Ensure the User ID source is consistent across Web, Android, and iOS.
+• Make sure your User ID source is consistent across all platform installations (Web, Android, and iOS).

 Log any meaningful action the user performs.
 Events can be button clicks, form submissions, or any custom activity you want to analyze.
-Optionally, pass metadata to provide context.
+Optionally, you can pass metadata with the event to provide specific context.

 userpilot.track("Added to Cart", properties: ["itemId": "sku_456", "price": 29.99])